5l1v3r1/Cookie-Clicker/README.md

 from cookie_clicker_GUI import UpgradesController: UpgradesController class (see definition/purpose)

 from image import image: Base64 encoded image of the cookie (easier to work with in the PhotoImage method, also no extentions)

+time - allows the threads to sleep and not crash python

+threading - allows us to create multiple threads in the program per upgrade

 ------------------------------------------------------------